 - For the sauce: 1 finely chopped shallot onion, 100 ml dry white wine, 4 tsp butter (4 cubes), 1 tbsp freshly squeezed lemon juice, 1 tsp finely chopped chive

 - Preheat the oven to 200°C/ 392°F.

-- Prepare the quinoa as the package introductions says.
-Usually you need 1 cup of quinoa and 2 cups of water (1 dl of quinoa to 2 dl of water) and then simmer the quinoa in low heat about 15-20 minutes until there´s no water.
-I suggest you to add some salt and 1 glove of minced garlic into the quinoa water.
+- Prepare the quinoa as the package introductions say.
+Usually, you need 1 cup of quinoa and 2 cups of water (1 dl of quinoa to 2 dl of water) and then simmer the quinoa in low heat about 15-20 minutes until there´s no water.
+I suggest you add some salt and 1 clove of minced garlic into the quinoa water.

 - Season the salmon with salt and pepper.
 Put the coconut butter and a slice of lemon on top of the fish and put it in the oven for 10-15 minutes or until ready and it falls apart (you can also grill the salmon on the grill).

 - Meanwhile lightly fry or grill the zucchinis with coconut butter, salt and pepper.
 Set aside and keep it warm.

 - Cut the butter into small cubes and return the butter cubes to the refrigerator to keep them cold, which is very important.

 - Heat the wine, lemon juice and shallots in a saucepan until the liquid boils, then lower the heat a bit and continue simmering until the liquid has reduced down to about 1 tablespoons.
 This should take about 7-10 minutes.
 (This part is very important and you have to be patient because otherwise, you will get raw wine on the fish which doesn´t taste good there.)

 - Once the wine mixture has reduced to 2 tablespoons, take it off the stove, take the cubes of butter out of the fridge and start adding the cubes, one at a time, to the reduction, while you whisk with a whisk.